Sentencing reset for Alaska strip club owner in dumping case

-A sentencing hearing has been rescheduled for an Alaska man who was found guilty of illegally dumping human waste into a harbor from a converted crabbing boat he was operating as a floating strip club.
+A sentencing hearing has been canceled for a second day in a row in the case of an Alaska man who was convicted of illegally dumping human waste into a harbor while operating a floating strip club.

-Darren Byler had been scheduled for a Thursday sentencing.
-But his attorney, John Cashion, said Byler's flight from Kodiak Island was delayed and the sentencing is now set for 3:30 p.m.
-Friday.
+Darren Byler is now scheduled for sentencing Monday afternoon.
+He was set to be sentenced in Anchorage this week but twice was unable to make it after his flights, including one on Friday, from Kodiak Island were canceled.

+U.S. District Judge Sharon Gleason rescheduled the sentencing after telling Byler by teleconference to book a Sunday flight to Anchorage.

+Assistant U.S. Attorney Kyle Reardon denied in an interview that Byler was targeted because of his business and said evidence showed the U.S. Coast Guard tried to work with Byler to bring his waste disposal practices into compliance.

+"This was a case, in our view, based upon all the facts, that required prosecution," Reardon said.

-In a sentencing memorandum, Cashion asks that the court consider a fine and probation rather than prison time, adding that Byler is "especially needed as a partner to his wife and family in a frontier subsistence environment."
+Byler's attorney, John Cashion, in a sentencing memorandum asked the judge to consider a fine and probation instead of prison time.
+Cashion said that Byler is "especially needed as a partner to his wife and family in a frontier subsistence environment."

 Byler was convicted in December 2015 of dumping sewage in violation of the federal Refuse Act and lying to federal authorities.
 The maximum penalty is five years in prison for the false statements and $25,000 for each violation of the federal Refuse Act.